 The DeWalt Atomic made it through a respectable seven full cycles and 12 screws into the 8th before dying.
 A completely dead battery took 68 minutes to fully recharge in our test.
 Showing nearly identical results, the Ryobi ONE+ HP 18V completed seven full cycles and 14 screws into the 8th round before running out of juice and could fully charge in 63 minutes.

 The Porter-Cable stood out for being chock full of handy features.
 It has a maximum chuck size of ½", built-in LEDs, a belt clip, a battery level indicator, and two different speeds.

-The Kobalt, the DeWalt DCD777C2, the DeWalt DCD771C2, the Atomic DCD708C2, the Milwaukee M18, the Milwaukee M18 Fuel, the Makita XFD14Z, the M12 Fuel, and the Craftsman CMCD700C1 all have a chuck that can expand up to ½".
 The Bosch 12V Max Drill/Driver and DeWalt DCD701F2 Xtreme 12V Max Brushless chucks are limited to ⅜".
-All of the drills in this group have two different speed/torque operating ratios and an integrated work light that we found moderately handy.
+All of the devices in this group have two different speed/torque operating ratios and an integrated work light that we found moderately handy.
 The light on the Craftsman CMCD700C1 also isn't our favorite — if you're in a pinch, it will work, but supplemental lighting will be appreciated.

 Only the Kobalt, Atomic, M18 Fuel, Makita XFD14Z, and the M12 Fuel have a belt clip.
-It is relatively easy to swap batteries on all drills, though we found the locking tabs on the M12 Fuel and the Craftsman CMCD700C1 to be stubborn.
+It is relatively easy to swap batteries on all of these devices, though we found the locking tabs on the M12 Fuel and the Craftsman CMCD700C1 to be stubborn.